Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: The Effect of Small Cycles on the Minimum Hamming Distance and the Free Hamming Distance

-The previous two subsections have shown that the minimum Hamming distance of a type-I code whose Tanner graph has girth $4$ or $6$ can never attain the maximal value $(J{+}1)!$ of Corollary~\ref{cor:type:I:minimum:distance:upper:bound:1}.
+The previous two subsections have shown that the minimum Hamming distance of a type-$1$ QC/convolutional code whose Tanner graph has girth $4$ or $6$ can never attain the maximal value $(\vertsize {+}1)!$ of Corollary~\ref{cor:type:I:minimum:distance:upper:bound:1}.
 These results are special cases of a more general result that we will discuss next.
 Note however that, compared to the girth-$4$ and the girth-$6$ case, this more general statement is uni-directional.